-DE Code Title 7.
-Section 7422 sets forth regulations for the Little Creek Watershed.
-TMDL baseline reduction requirements for the watershed are: Nitrogen 40%, Phosphorous 40%, and Bacteria 75%.
+DE Code Title 7, Section 7422 sets forth regulations for the Little Creek Watershed.
+The nutrient (Nitrogen and Phosphorous) and bacteria TMDL baseline reduction requirements for the Little Creek watershed are: Nitrogen 40%, Phosphorous 40%, and Bacteria 75%.
 Further, the regulation requires these TMDLs reductions to be achieved through development and implementation of a Pollution Control Strategy.
 The Strategy is to be developed by DNREC in concert with Tributary Action Teams, other stakeholders, and the public.
 PCS strategies and actions include a combination of stormwater best management practices (BMPs).
 BMPs to enhance and accelerate infiltration of stormwater runoff and recharge the aquifer.
-In addition to accelerating groundwater recharge and reducing flood hazards, BMPs will reduce nutrient and bacterial pollutant loads in the Little River Watershed.
+In addition to accelerating groundwater recharge and reducing flood hazards, BMPS will reduce nutrient and bacterial pollutant loads in the Little River Watershed.
 Some BMPs include conservation design and the removal of septic systems.